Family in ancient Rome: Adultery

 Both men and women had affairs in ancient Rome.
-The difference was it was socially acceptable for a husband to have an affair with a slave or a lower class woman.
+The difference was it was socially acceptable for a husband to have an affair with a slave or a lower-class woman.
 It was never acceptable for a wife to have an affair with anyone.
 She was expected to remain faithful to her husband, even if she knew he was having an affair.
 Although women had affairs, it is hard to determine how common the practice was.
 The only exception for a man was he was not supposed to have a relationship with another upper class, married woman.
-However, during the Imperial period, it became more common for men to have affairs with upper class women.
-Some literature from ancient Rome even gave advise on the best location to meet a mistress.
+However, during the Imperial period, it became more common for men to have affairs with upper-class women.
+Some literature from ancient Rome even gave advice on the best location to meet a mistress.
 In Ovid's poem, The Art of Love, he describes meeting women at a public location, like the circus or a horse race, to avoid detection.
 Because married couples had separate bedrooms, it was easy for a man to have an affair, but a woman was closely monitored by the household staff, which made having an affair within her own home almost impossible.
 If a cheating wife was caught by her husband with her lover, her husband had the legal right to kill the adulterer and immediately divorce his wife.